 Memento

-At 36% across 356 head-to-head matchups, Memento is still building its BingeBracket record.
+At 35% across 514 head-to-head matchups, Memento is still building its BingeBracket record.
 Nolan's reverse-chronology debut is the rare puzzle film where the structure isn't a gimmick — it's the emotional experience.
 It tends to lose to films voters feel more than admire, which is the exact trade-off the film itself is built on.
+It ranks among the weakest 2000s performers on the platform.

 Synopsis